Language selection

 8. What if the contractor refuses to sign a System Participant Agreement?

-If a contractor will perform any Controlled Activity, the application for a licence must include a request to have such contractor designated as a System Participant along with a copy or a proposed copy of the System Participant Agreement and other information required as contemplated under Section 2 of the Regulations.
-Please note that, it is a punishable offence to operate a remote sensing space system in any manner, directly or indirectly, except under the authority of a licence.
+If a contractor is to perform any Controlled Activity, the application for a licence must include a request to have such contractor designated as a System Participant along with a copy or a proposed copy of the System Participant Agreement and other information required as contemplated under Section 2 of the Regulations.
+Please note that it is a punishable offence to operate a remote sensing space system in any manner, directly or indirectly, except under the authority of a licence.

 9. What is the significance of the 180 days of processing time to obtain a licence?

 Once a complete licence application is received by GAC, 180 days is the maximum time allotted to approve or refuse a licence application, as per the Regulations, Section 7.
-This period will enable GAC as regulator to review or make changes, if needed, to all official documents provided by the applicant requesting a remote sensing licence, and time for the internal administrative process to get the Minister’s approve.
+This period enables GAC as the regulator to review or make any changes to official documents provided by the Applicant and provides the necessary internal time for approval.

 When the licensing team is involved early in the process, depending on the complexity of the project, this processing time may be shorter.
-Additionally, if the applicant does not require exemptions, the time for approval might also be shorter.
+Additionally, if the Applicant does not require exemptions, the approval may be more expedient.

 10. Is there a list of all the documents I need for an application?

-A list off all required documentation for the remote sensing application can be found in Appendix A of this document.
+A list of all required documentation for the remote sensing application can be found in Annex A of this document.

-11. If I have a licence from the United States (or other foreign country), is that good enough?
+11. Is a licence from the United States or another foreign country sufficient?

-If you will conduct remote sensing activities in Canada, including such activities as storage and processing remote sensing data, a RSSSA licence is required.
-The RSSSA Licensing Team at GAC has regular exchanges with its international counterparts to ensure some level of harmonisation and to avoid contradictions in our respective licenses.
-Providing information from the foreign licence will be helpful in the review of the application.
+If you seek to conduct remote sensing activities in Canada, including such activities as storage and processing remote sensing data, a RSSSA licence is required.
+GAC has regular exchanges with its international regulatory counterparts to ensure a degree of harmonization.
+Providing information about the foreign licence will be helpful in the review of your application.

 12. What other approvals are required for operations in Canada?